learning-unlimited/ESP-Website/docs/admin/releases/11/README.rst

 - Fixed some printables that broke when non-approved classes were specified manually.
 Added more options for Classes by Time/ID/Title/Teacher printables.
 - Added a printable that shows class popularity (enrollment and lottery metrics).
 - Teacher schedules now include "Accepted but Hidden" classes.
+- Added alternative ``.csv`` versions for some class, section, and teacher printables.

 Email backend improvements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~